 1) Loosen the fastener at the top of the tool’s handle.
 Check at the ending point of the handle to locate the drive head that will perform within the torque range when tightening a fastener.
 Typically, it looks like a plastic or metal cap caught in the back of the wrench.
 It’s always a different range from the majority of the torque wrench.
 Turn it clockwise by hand to remove the bit so that you may adjust the settings of the tool.
 You don’t need to take it off your hammer, just loosen it until you don’t notice a lot of resistance.

 2) Check the settings and features of a specific wrench.
 Inspect the range around the handle to locate the increments – this would be the configuration of the applied torque.
 There would be 1 set of larger numbers on the wrench body and 1 set of smaller numbers on the handle.
-The lower figures are the lesser ones, and the bigger ones are the big ones.
+As Paul Meyer from AutoThema said, the lower figures are the lesser ones, and the bigger ones are the big ones.
 Torque is determined by foot-pounds (ft-lbs).
 Your torque wrench will display 2 sets of numbers on the scale of a torque wrench.
 The lower figure is the foot-pound ratio.
 The greater amount is the ratio in Newton-meters.